With Troll Farms Flourishing in Russia, Is There a Way to Fight Fake News?

 On October 7, Russian President Vladimir Putin celebrated his 65th birthday.
 The same day, Russian media reported that a restaurant in New York — Lucy’s Cantina Royale — got a special offer for its customers, a Putinburger.
 A burger with five patties weighted 1952 grams to mark 1952, the year when the Russian president was born.
 All Russian media shared the same video from the venue shot by the crew of RT TV, formerly known as Russia Today.

 Alexey Kovalev, a Russian journalist, did not believe this story.
-Mr. Kovalev is the founder of fact-checking project dubbed Lapshesnimalochnaya, or “a noodle remover.”
+Mr. Kovalev is the founder of a fact-checking project dubbed Lapshesnimalochnaya, or “a noodle remover.”
 “Hanging noodles on someone’s ears” is the Russian equivalent of “pulling the wool over somebody’s eyes.”

 Mr. Kovalev contacted restaurant Manager Sean Ryan, who told him that “Lucy’s Cantina Royale was the subject of a hoax.”
 The place never offered Putinburger.